Torasemide is a 'water tablet' (a diuretic).

 Further reading & references

-- Manufacturer's PIL, Torem Tablets® 2.5 mg; Meda Pharmaceuticals, The electronic Medicines Compendium.
-Dated September 2009.
+- Manufacturer's PIL, Torem® 2.5 mg Tablets; Meda Pharmaceuticals, The electronic Medicines Compendium.
+Dated May 2016.

-- Manufacturer's PIL, Torem Tablets® 5 mg and 10 mg; Meda Pharmaceuticals, The electronic Medicines Compendium.
-Dated September 2009.
+- Manufacturer's PIL, Torem® 5 mg and 10 mg Tablets; Meda Pharmaceuticals, The electronic Medicines Compendium.
+Dated May 2016.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 EMIS has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.